Wilhelmus à Brakel: The Christian's Reasonable Service

-As a result of this work, à Brakel has become important to Reformed believers in the Netherlands, both during his lifetime and beyond.
-He is fondly referred to as “Father Brakel”, a title by which he is still known in the Netherlands.
-For more than three centuries, the influence of The Christian's Reasonable Service has been such that à Brakel continues to be one of the most significant representatives of the Further Reformation.
-Since the publication of The Christian's Reasonable Service in English, his reputation has grown among scholars and followers of Puritan literature.
+For more than three centuries, the influence of The Christian's Reasonable Service has been such that à Brakel continues to be one of the most significant representatives of the Further Reformation. À Brakel is referred to as “Father Brakel”, a title by which he is still known in the Netherlands.
+Since its publication in English, his reputation has grown among scholars and followers of Puritan literature.